Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 Whether a limited company is the right route is not just a mortgage question.
 Tax treatment varies according to individual circumstances and is subject to change, so you should speak to a qualified accountant before deciding on the ownership structure.

-If you already have four or more distinct mortgaged buy-to-let properties in aggregate, lenders are likely to treat you as a portfolio landlord.
+If you already have four or more distinct mortgaged buy-to-let properties in aggregate, lenders are likely to treat you as a portfolio landlord under the Prudential Regulation Authority framework.
 At that point, underwriting becomes more detailed.
 The lender may want a full property schedule, current balances, rental figures, asset and liability information, portfolio cash flow and a clearer explanation of how the portfolio is managed.
-For deeper detail, see our portfolio landlord guide.

 This is where broker-led packaging becomes much more valuable.
 A case can look strong on one property but still fail if the wider portfolio does not fit the lender’s model.
+For deeper detail, see our portfolio landlord guide.

-Costs and landlord responsibilities
+Costs and Landlord Responsibilities

 The mortgage is only one part of the budget.
 Other costs can include valuation fees, legal costs, lender fees, broker fees where charged, insurance, repairs, furnishing, letting costs and contingency for void periods.